 Skimming across the floodplains on an airboat is one of the best ways to see the birdlife that congregates here.

 Built amongst the fringing woodland on the edge of the Mary River floodplain, Bamurru Plains is the perfect spot from which to explore this country.
 The day breaks to the tune of thousands of Magpie Geese, the whistling of the kites and the thumping of Agile Wallabies hopping by your bungalow.

-A short distance away, the ancient ravines and escarpments of Arnhem Land are the stronghold of Australia’s aboriginal culture.
+A short distance away, the ancient ravines and escarpments of Arnhem Land are the stronghold of Australia’s Aboriginal cultures.
 Rock art galleries record at least 50,000 years of Aboriginal occupation and reveal a depth of inherent history and culture.

 A scenic flight over Kakadu and the escarpment in the early months of the year is an awe inspiring experience as the waterfalls cascade from the plateau into the floodplains below.

 Skimming across the floodplains on an airboat is one of the best ways to see the birdlife that congregates here.
 On guided walks and drives search for brumbies, buffalo, dingos and wallabies or pause to look at an intriguing reptile or insect.